 Registered on UNESCO’s Intangible Heritage list, Carpets go a long way in Kashan.
 Kashanis sit and eat on the carpet, sleep on the carpet (instead of a bed), watch TV sitting on it, and hold a conversation with a loved one on a carpet!
-Nearly all of the floor of a Kashani’s house is covered with amazing carpets.
+Nearly the entire floor of a Kashani’s house is covered with amazing carpets.
 When you head to Tabatabaie House in the city center, for example, you can see the form of a complete rug the ceiling of the so-called King’s Room.
 Carpets showcase the creativity of Kashani people and the diversity of culture and art form in Iran.
 Nowadays, you can purchase your very own Kashani carpet at the traditional bazaar.

 Kashanis have sweet teeth.
-At Nowruz, the Persian new year ceremony, in almost all houses, there’s a special kind of cookie being served, and that’s the Kashani cookie.
+At Nowruz, the Persian New Year ceremony, in almost all houses, there’s a special kind of cookie being served, and that’s the Kashani cookie.
 At a typical Kashani gathering, the host would bring a dish of Kashani cookie.
 Alongside it, Pashmak (Persian cotton candy) is also served.
 They go extremely well together.
 Kashan’s cookie is baked with wheat flour and animal oil and adorned with saffron and pistachio.
-The new year won’t start in a Kashani household without eating this cookie first.
+The New Year won’t start in a Kashani household without eating this cookie first.
 So, if you happen to go to a Nowruz gathering in Kashan, expect to have some high-quality traditional cookie.

 What most people do for a living in Kashan include farming (cotton, onion, cereal, and various types of fruit), working in the carpet, and the rosewater industry.
 There used to be a time in Kashan where a third of the working population served in the carpet, textile and weaving industry.
 Nowadays, many of these factories stopped working and people find other things to do in Kashan.